 Maghera Caves and Port

-As you approach Ardara, you will see Maghera Caves signposted Alladdin’s Cave .
+As you approach Ardara, you will see Maghera Caves and Port signposted Alladdin’s Cave .

 It is not so much that the caves are particularly spectacular in themselves, it is that the chemistry of dark sea caves, the wide, dazzling silver beach which leads to them, and the wild, craggy hills above them, gives you an astonishing sense of being transported to a magical wilderness.
 Man seems to have made very little impression on this strong, vibrant landscape.